Loews Corporation: History

 In 2003, Loews purchased Texas Gas Transmission, then bought Gulf South Pipeline Company a year later.
 These two companies were consolidated into a new entity, Boardwalk Pipeline Partners, which went public in 2005.
 Structured as a midstream master limited partnership (MLP), Boardwalk Pipeline provides transportation, storage, gathering, and processing of natural gas and liquids for its customers.

+In July 2018, Loews exercised a call-right provision in Boardwalk's partnership agreement and took the company private, paying $12.06 per unit to acquire all outstanding public limited partnership units in a transaction valued at approximately $1.5 billion.
+Minority unitholders filed suit in Delaware.
+The litigation continued through multiple appeals; in December 2025, the Delaware Supreme Court resolved most claims in Loews's favor while remanding one issue for further proceedings.

 On May 10, 2006, Loews Corporation announced that it would offer 15 million shares of Carolina Group via a public offering, with the proceeds to be used for general corporate purposes.
 The sale's value was $740 million.

-Loews Corporation was the parent company of Bulova until 2007, when it sold the company to Citizen Watch.
+Loews Corporation was the parent company of Bulova from 1979 until 2007, when it sold the company to Citizen Watch.

 On June 4, 2007, Loews Corporation announced it would acquire a portion of the operations of Dominion Resources for $4.03 billion dollars.
 Loews rebranded the assets HighMount Exploration & Production.
 This wholly owned subsidiary is engaged in the exploration and production of natural gas and natural gas liquids.
 On May 23, 2014, Loews announced that HighMount is pursuing strategic alternatives, including a potential sale of business.
-HighMount was sold later that year to the private equity firm EnerVest.
+HighMount was sold to the private equity firm EnerVest for $805 million, a substantial loss on the original $4.03 billion acquisition price.

 On December 17, 2007, Loews Corporation announced a plan to spin off its entire ownership interest in Lorillard to holders of Carolina Group stock and Loews common stock.

+In May 2017, Loews acquired Consolidated Container Company from Bain Capital for approximately $1.2 billion, entering the rigid plastic packaging business.
+The subsidiary rebranded as Altium Packaging in January 2020.
+In March 2021, Loews sold a 47 percent stake in Altium to GIC, Singapore's sovereign wealth fund, in a transaction that valued Altium at $2 billion.

+Subsidiaries

+Loews Corporation's principal subsidiaries are: